wlanslovenija/datastream/docs/reference.rst

 API
 ---

-The basic API operations are implemented in backends, which are responsible for storing the datapoints, performing downsampling and executing time span queries.
-Supported backends are MongoDB and Tempo.

 .. autoclass:: datastream.api.Datastream
    :members:

-Tags are a set of arbitrary JSON-serializable values that can be assigned to each stream.
-Although tags can be complex values, simple values like strings or dicts of strings are preferred.

 Backends
 --------

+The basic API operations are implemented in backends, which are responsible for storing the datapoints, performing downsampling and executing queries.
+Supported backend is MongoDB.

 Streams are stored in the streams collection, datapoints are stored in the datapoints.<granularity> collections, where <granularity> is seconds, minutes,